MMcClure11/toy-robot/README.md

    $ ./toy_robot
 Follow the instructions in the command line or see above for how to place and move your robot.

+To just see a print out of the instructions you can run:
+   $ ./toy_robot --help

+If you make changes to a file you can run the build and start the simulator at the same time using:
+   $ mix escript.build && ./toy_robot

 ## Installation